joeydubey/comp3297-gnome/README.md

 ### Running the tests

-Explain how to run the automated tests for this system
+`python manage.py test` will run all of the tests in the test directory

 ### Break down into end to end tests